IsiraKasun/innohive-trademini-demo/README.md

   - Clean separation of pages vs. reusable components.
   - Hooks (`useAuth`, `useTheme`, `useWebSocket`) to isolate and reusing concerns.
   - A themed layout with shared header/footer and consistent styling across pages.
+  - A mobile-responsive layout leveraging Tailwind’s responsive utilities to adapt dashboards and tables across screen sizes.
 - **Backend approach** focuses on:
-  - Clear, small set of REST endpoints that match the frontend flows.
+  - Clear, small set of REST endpoints that match the frontend flows, implemented with Spring Boot.
-  - Lightweight JSON-based persistence (`competitions.json`, `users.json`) suitable for demos.
+  - A relational data model for users, competitions, and participants via Spring Data JPA.
-  - A simple WebSocket broadcaster that continuously drives a dynamic leaderboard.
+  - A WebSocket endpoint that continuously drives a dynamic leaderboard.
+  - Supabase is used as the backing PostgreSQL database, managed via Spring Data JPA.
+  - Spring’s scheduling abstraction is used to periodically evaluate and update competition status based on the current time.
 - **Communication design** keeps the REST API responsible for CRUD operations and initial data, while WebSocket is used exclusively for live score streaming, making the UI feel responsive.